MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

     - We aim for only offset 1 in the first version (i.e., the previous or the next element), which is the default.
 Bigger offsets have not been seen in user queries yet (i.e., when requesting to go back or forward by several rows).
     - IGNORE NULLS should be supported. (already seen in a user query)
 - Window aggregations
-    - Small frames (e.g., summing the previous 5 elements): We should support these efficiently, because a small frame means that small input changes lead to small output changes.
+    - Small frames, i.e., only a few rows (e.g., summing the previous 5 elements): We should support these efficiently, because a small frame means that small input changes lead to small output changes.
     - Large frames: These are often impossible to support efficiently in a streaming setting, because small input changes can lead to big output changes.
 However, there are some aggregations which don't necessarily result in big output changes even when applied with a large frame (Prefix Sum will automagically handle the following cases efficiently):
         - MIN/MAX, if usually the changed input element is not the smallest/largest.
         - SUMming an expression that is 0 for many rows.